-Shift workers: Evidence for sleep-inducing and alertness drugs is weakAugust 12th, 2014 in Health /
+Shift workers: Evidence for sleep-inducing and alertness drugs is weakAugust 12, 2014 in Medicine & Health / Health

 Shift workers are taking drugs to help them stay awake or get to sleep despite weak evidence for their benefit, according to a new Cochrane review.
 The authors of the review found only small numbers of trials testing over-the-counter and prescription drugs used by shift workers, and the results suggest that for some people they might do more harm than good.